Looking for the best things to do in Grand Canyon National Park? Here are the highlights.

 WHICH RIM OF GRAND CANYON IS CLOSEST TO ZION?

 Zion National Park is two hours north of the Grand Canyon North Rim.

 HOW LONG DOES IT TAKE TO DRIVE FROM SOUTH RIM TO NORTH RIM?

 It takes roughly five hours (215 miles) to drive from the North Rim Village to the South Rim Village.

 DO I NEED A PERMIT TO HIKE THE GRAND CANYON?

 A permit is not required for any day hikes, but if you plan on staying overnight, you need a backcountry permit.

 The Rim-to-Rim hike is roughly 24 miles with 5,150 ft of elevation changes.
 If you day hike it, you do not need a permit, but if you plan on staying overnight, you do.
-The hike is not easy to it’s smart to train for constant elevation changes and endurance.
-You can do the entire hike in 12-15 hours but it is very strenuous.
+The hike is challenging, so you must train for constant elevation changes and endurance.
+You can do the entire hike in 12-15 hours, but it is very strenuous.

 On average, it takes 4-5 hours for most people to hike down to the river.
 It usually takes 7-8 hours to hike back out.